MuhammadAAAAAli/JobDemo_Waters/README.md

 <hr>

-When I enter THE on your version the program displays 56043.

 The program should list the words that can be made only from the letters entered but in any order.

 For THE, the words listed should be: